-- 1. Log the incident in CPOMS, which automatically tags the Assistant Head Values, indicating if follow up is needed by the young learner's Class Teacher or Tutor by tagging them. - 2.
+- 1. Log the incident in CPOMS, which automatically tags the Assistant Head Values, indicating if follow up is needed by the young learner's Class Teacher or Mentor by tagging them. - 2.
 If appropriate, Peer Mediators work with the young learner(s) and staff involved to try and resolve the conflict.
-This intervention is logged on CPOMs by the teacher overseeing the resolution of the incident. - 3.
-If appropriate, the Class Teacher or Tutor facilitates a class meeting to discuss the incident and whether there should be fair and logical consequences.
-This intervention is logged on CPOMs by the teacher overseeing the resolution of the incident. - 4.
+This intervention is logged on CPOMs by the teacher overseeing the resolution of the incident, tagging the Class Teacher or Mentor if this is someone else. - 3.
+If appropriate, the Class Teacher or Mentor facilitates a special class meeting to discuss the incident and whether there should be fair and logical consequences.
+(N.B.
+Issues that come up in regular class meetings do not need to be logged unless they are being dealt with as part of the escalation process.)
+This intervention is logged on CPOMs by the Class Teacher or Mentor, and parents might be informed by the Class Teacher or Mentor if they deem it necessary. - 4.
+Class Teacher or Mentor decides what further support is offered, or a fair and logical consequence is needed.
+Parents are informed, and the Ambassador Tribunal process is explained as the next step. - 5.
 If appropriate, an Ambassador Tribunal is held.
 A meeting is conducted by two school Ambassadors along with a member of the Senior Leadership Team (SLT).
 Similar to peer mediation, the focus is on fair hearing and resolution, but with higher authority involvement.
 The Tribunal seeks to understand the issue in-depth and decides on the final resolution or fair and logical consequences.
-This intervention is logged on CPOMs by the teacher overseeing the resolution of the incident. - 5.
-Class Teacher or Tutor to contact parents to identify issues and share thoughts on approaches for resolution, with the support of the Assistant Head Values.
-Correspondence is added to CPOMS. - 6.
-Escalate to the Assistant Head Values via email who will review CPOMS and make a plan in collaboration with the Class Teacher or Tutor.
+This intervention is logged on CPOMs by the teacher overseeing the resolution of the incident, and parents are informed by the Class Teacher or Mentor.

+- 6. Class Teacher or Mentor to contact parents formally via email or in person to identify issues and share thoughts on approaches for resolution, with the support of the Assistant Head Values.
+Correspondence is added to CPOMS. - 7.
+Escalate to the Assistant Head Values via email who will review CPOMS and make a plan in collaboration with the Class Teacher or Mentor.
 Each response will be designed in response to the young learner's particular needs.
 Potential responses include: - a.
 Reflection meetings with the young learner, potentially over several lunchtimes - b.
 A meeting with parents - c.
 A formal support plan to be circulated amongst all staff who work with the young learner - d.
-A mechanism for tracking positive behaviour (tailored for each young learner). - 7.
-Assistant Head Values to escalate to the Executive Headteacher who will review CPOMS and make a plan in collaboration with the Assistant Head Values and the Class Teacher or Tutor.
+A mechanism for tracking positive behaviour (tailored for each young learner). - 8.
+Assistant Head Values to escalate to the Executive Headteacher who will review CPOMS and make a plan in collaboration with the Assistant Head Values and the Class Teacher or Mentor.
 Each response will be designed in response to the young learner's particular needs.
 Potential responses include: - a.
 A conversation with the young learner - b.
 A meeting with parents - c.
 Seeking support from an external source - d.
 A fixed-term exclusion - e.
 A permanent exclusion